 - SECTION 56‐5‐3670 – Goggles or a face shield is required for anyone under the age of 21.

 - SECTION 38-77-140 – Motorcyclists must carry minimum amounts of motorcycle insurance including $25,000 in bodily injury coverage per person or $50,000 per crash, as well as $25,000 for property damage.
 (Note: it is recommended that motorcyclists carry more than the minimum amount of coverage, as injuries from motorcycle accidents tend to be severe.)

 Contact a North Charleston Motorcycle Accident Lawyer Today

-At Hartman Law Firm, LLC, we understands the risks that motorcyclists take and are committed to helping motorcyclists in South Carolina remain safe and healthy.
+At Hartman Law Firm, LLC, we understand the risks that motorcyclists take and are committed to helping motorcyclists in South Carolina remain safe and healthy.
 In the event that a crash does occur, we are on your side to make sure you receive the full amount of compensation you deserve for your injuries and losses.
-We will assist with any insurance claims and lawsuits that may be necessary to help you recover.
-Please contact our firm at 843-300-7600 to discuss how we can help you after a motorcycle accident.
+Our North Charleston motorcycle accident attorneys will assist with any insurance claims and lawsuits that may be necessary to help you recover.
+Please contact our firm at 843-300-7600 or online to discuss how we can help you after a motorcycle accident.